markuszoeller/markuszoeller.github.io/posts/template/index.rst

 External
 --------

-"External" is everthing outside of this blog.
+"External" is everything outside of this blog.
-Reference to it with autonumbered footnotes [#footnotes]_
+Reference to it with auto-numbered footnotes [#footnotes]_

 .. code-block:: rst
    :linenos:
    :emphasize-lines: 0

-   Reference to it with autonumbered footnotes [#footnotes]_
+   Reference to it with auto-numbered footnotes [#footnotes]_

 Internal
 --------